maxwolf621/OauthUser/Oauth2UserEndpoints.md

 /**
  * Get Map<"state" , OAuth2AuthorizationRequest state_code> instance from the `OAuth2AuthorizationRequest` or `Map`
  * From session via HttpServletRequest and return this Map instance */ private Map<String, OAuth2AuthorizationRequest> getAuthorizationRequests(HttpServletRequest request) {

-		// returns a session only if there is one associated with the request (if not then dont create new session automatically) HttpSession session = request.getSession(false);
+		// Return a session only if there is one associated with the request (if not then dont create new session automatically) HttpSession session = request.getSession(false);

-		// get session attribute's value coulde be an instance of OAuth2AuthorizationRequest or Map Object sessionAttributeValue = (session != null) ? session.getAttribute(this.sessionAttributeName) : null;
+		// Get session attribute's value coulde be an instance of OAuth2AuthorizationRequest or Map Object sessionAttributeValue = (session != null) ? session.getAttribute(this.sessionAttributeName) : null;
 		if (sessionAttributeValue == null) {
 			return new HashMap<>();